Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Each year, the Tasmanian Climate Change Office releases a report on Tasmania’s latest greenhouse gas accounts, which demonstrates the State’s progress towards its emissions reduction target and monitors emissions by sector.

-You can download the Tasmanian Greenhouse Gas Accounts Report 2014-15 (PDF), which details Tasmania’s latest greenhouse gas accounts for 2014-15.
+The Tasmanian Greenhouse Gas Accounts Report 2015-16 details Tasmania’s latest greenhouse gas accounts.
 Due to the complexity of the data and calculations, there is a two-year lag in reporting.